waldo102/AirBnB-Price-Prediction/README.md

 the more money an owner can charge for using their facility.

-For more details on the analysis of this project, please read and follow the analysis in the jupyter notebook file insurance_premium_predictor.ipynb
+For more details on the analysis of this project, please read and follow the analysis in the jupyter notebook file airbnb_price_prediction.ipynb

 *Resources: This project was part of Rajeev D. Ratan's course, Data Science & Deep Learning for Business™ 20 Case Studies as presented in udemy.com*